-Northwood submitted its plan for the Executive MBA program in the spring of 1992 to its regional accreditors, The North Central Association of Colleges & Schools, who sent a team of individuals to visit us that summer.
+Northwood submitted its plan for the Executive MBA program in the spring of 1992 to its regional accreditors who sent a team of individuals to visit us that summer.
 Following a favorable recommendation from the team, we received full approval from the Association at its quarterly meeting that November.
 Immediately thereafter, the Graduate School of Business was established as a new entity of the institution, and the first, three full-time faculty members were in place by December 1.
 Northwood's President and CEO, Dr. David E. Fry, announced that the first MBA classes would be held without delay in January 1993, and that the institution would simultaneously change its name to Northwood University.
 Initial classes were held in Detroit, Flint, Lansing, and Midland for about 75 students.